hunterjackson/docs/source/jms.rst

     connect.jms.sink.export.route.topics=topic_1
     #task ids: 0

-    #check for running connectors with the CLI
-    ➜ java -jar build/libs/kafka-connect-cli-0.2-all.jar ps
-    jms-sink

 If you switch back to the terminal you started the Connector in you should see the JMS sink being accepted and the task starting.